open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 ## Summary

-The proposed work would define Taints and Tolerations in placement APIs to allow users to control the selection of managed clusters more flexibly, and evict selected unhealthy/not-reporting clusters after a certain period.
+The proposed work would define Taints in MnagedCluster and Tolerations in placement APIs to allow users to control the selection of managed clusters more flexibly, and evict selected unhealthy/not-reporting clusters after a certain period.

 ## Motivation